-The Samsung Refrigerator Ice Maker Keeps Freezing Up
+Ice Maker Keeps Freezing Up

 If you are having a problem with your ice maker, the first thing you should do is look for signs of a leak.
 There should be a dispenser bucket in the refrigerator door.
 Keep the door open, and take a look at the exit of a dispenser on the outside of the refrigerator.
 If you notice water coming from the other side, then there might be a leak in your ice maker.

 To double-check your work, you may want to use a flashlight to see if there is light coming out the other side.
-If you can shine a light in the dispenser and see it coming out of the other side of the refrigerator, you have confirmed there is a leak present.
+If you can shine a light in the dispenser and see it coming out of the other side of the refrigerator, you have confirmed there is an air leak present.
 Even though you might be able to repair this on your own, you are better off replacing your ice maker.

-If you have noticed that your Samsung refrigerator is not cooling properly, there are a few possible reasons why.
+If you have noticed that your refrigerator is not cooling properly, there are a few possible reasons why.
 These include: